-This summer wasn’t that good in regard of cycling.
+This summer wasn’t that good in regard to cycling.
 It wasn’t good at all.
 First half of the summer felt like a never-ending row of rainy days.
-Then a lot of things changed and i didn’t wanted to get on the bike.
-And of all of it was in conjunction with the hot phase of some projects at work and had a lot to do on that front.
+Then a lot of things changed and I didn’t want to get on the bike.
+And all of it was in conjunction with the hot phase of some projects at work and I had a lot to do on that front.
 I concentrated on that.

 A solution for this winter

-That said i needed a solution for cycling in this this winter.
-I needed to counteract some developments in weight that manifested for a while and that made me quite unlucky.
+That said I needed a solution for cycling this winter.
+I needed to counteract some developments in weight that manifested for a while and that made me quite unhappy.

-Additionally, i didn’t wanted to put my carbon bike on it, because i don’t think this is a good idea to screw a carbon frame onto a trainer which can’t move to any direction.
-And i wanted to keep my new gravel bike I’ve purchased in June in a state always able to be ridden outdoors (and i didn’t wanted to remove the wheel, because either i lost my skills to fine tune a bike shifting or the Shimano GRX stuff is quite bitchy about it.)
+Additionally, I didn’t want to put my carbon bike on it, because I don’t think this is a good idea to screw a carbon frame onto a trainer which can’t move in any direction.
+And I wanted to keep my new gravel bike I purchased in June in a state always able to be ridden outdoors (and I didn’t want to remove the wheel, because either I lost my skills to fine tune a bike’s shifting or the Shimano GRX stuff is quite bitchy about it).

-That said, as things went quite differently than planned for the middle of the year, a significant number of monetary units, that i had saved over the last few months were now unallocated.
-I spend some of this money on something I wanted to have for quite a while now.
+That said, as things went quite differently than planned for the middle of the year, a significant number of monetary units that I had saved over the last few months were now unallocated.
+I spent some of this money on something I wanted to have for quite a while now.
 A smart bike.

 Smartbike

 I’m a proud owner of a Tacx smart bike since a week.
 A smart bike is more or less a souped-up variant of the home trainers or ergometers that are sitting in many sleeping rooms of the world just to be used as hangers for clothing.
 Smart bikes resemble a bike, but they have no attachment points for wheels, most of them have no chains but just a belt and resistance is created for example by electromagnets, so you can control the resistance easily.
-Imagine it like a peloton bike from the ubiquitous advertisements, just without a person jelling at you … sorry … motivating you.
+Imagine it like a Peloton bike from the ubiquitous advertisements, just without a person yelling at you — sorry — motivating you.

 Controlling the resistance by a computer program is essentially the point of a smart bike.
-Computer programs like Zwift and Kinomap can simulate routes with their ascents and descents by controlling the resistant of the bike and this makes biking indoors so much more tolerable, besides the point they are essentially computer games with visuals simulating the world you are biking as well.
-This way you ride much longer on the bike compared to sit on a bike just looking at a wall pedaling at a monotonous power setting.
+Computer programs like Zwift and Kinomap can simulate routes with their ascents and descents by controlling the resistance of the bike and this makes biking indoors so much more tolerable, besides the point that they are essentially computer games with visuals simulating the world you are biking as well.
+This way you ride much longer on the bike compared to sitting on a bike just looking at a wall pedalling at a monotonous power setting.

-So now i have a dedicated bike for indoor cycling instead having an outdoor bike put on a indoor off-wheel smart trainer.
+So now I have a dedicated bike for indoor cycling instead of having an outdoor bike put on an indoor off-wheel smart trainer.
 Both my outdoor bike and my indoor bike stay in a usable state all year long.

 Getting it

-When the bike finally arrived there was a very large lorry at the street and i asked me if I had ordered 1,00 or 100 of the bikes.
-Or if the company send me 1,00 or 100 of the bike.
+When the bike finally arrived there was a very large lorry at the street and I asked myself if I had ordered 1 or 100 of the bikes.
+Or if the company sent me 1 or 100 of the bikes.

-The wohole was made more problematic because i can’t move such a large package on my own to my apartment on the 3rd floor.
-For each scheduled appointment for delivery i had to organize help to carry it in my apartment.
+The whole thing was made more problematic because I can’t move such a large package on my own to my apartment on the 3rd floor.
+For each scheduled appointment for delivery I had to organise help to carry it into my apartment.

 First week